lamhq/tech-notes/pages/devops/linux.md

 Its mission is to empower computer users by creating and publishing **free software** that grants everyone the rights to **run**, **copy**, **distribute**, **study**, and **modify** it.

 The GNU Project developed nearly everything needed for a complete operating system except for the operating system kernel.

-## Software packages

-Software packages consist of multiple files combined into one package for installation (using a package manager).

-- Red Hat and related distributions use the `yum` or `dnf` commands.
-- Ubuntu or Debian use the `apt` command.

-## Libraries

-A library is a collection of software that is used by computer programs.

 ## GNU software